JL-14/community-incident-forum/README.md

 There is an option to Register as a new user of the site, which opens a registration form which creates a new account.
 There is also an option to Log In (for existing users), which opens the login page where username and password allows the user to log in.

 There is a red box to the right of the screen which informs visitors that 'You are not logged in', which changes to a green box to inform users that 'You are logged in as (username)' once logged in.
 These boxes stay visible throughout the site.
-Finally, on the right hand side of the screen, there is a tagline which reads 'a community forum for issues and incidents in Reigate'.
+Finally, on the right-hand side of the screen, there is a tagline which reads 'a community forum for issues and incidents in Reigate'.

 ![Navbar image](documentation/images/navbar-image.png)